apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 ```json
 { "autotuning_runs": 10, "targets": [{ "kind": "llvm" }], "executor": { "kind": "aot", "unpacked-api": true, "system-lib": true } }
 ```
-We've now acquired undesirable arguments (`"system-lib": true`) which we would not want passed to the AOT executor for this platform.
+We've now acquired undesirable arguments (`"system-lib": true`) which we would not want passed to the AOT executor for this platform, this is due to:
+1. The `default.json` config file specifies the `executor` key, this sets up a default excecutor
+2. The `woofles.json` config file specifies the `system-lib` key on the `executor`, which adds the property on top of existing properties

 ## Configuration format
 The configuration files will be loaded using [json5](https://pypi.org/project/json5/) to enable us to add comments and further details to the JSON files.
 JSON5 extends upon JSON to provide for comments and other documentation features for users.